CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Discussion

-We address some aspects of the dataset and the limitations of our method.
-Firstly, the 3D-Front dataset utilized in our research contains significant noise, which we have mitigated through a post-processing step.
-Despite this effort, a small proportion of noisy data, specifically interpenetrating furniture instances, remains in the training dataset.
-Consequently, our proposed method and the baseline approaches reflect this during inference, rarely resulting in occurrences of scenes with collided objects.
-While our method outperforms others by effectively combining shape and layout information, it is essential to note that minor collision issues may still arise.

-Secondly, we have deliberately excluded texture and material information from our methodology.
-This paper focuses on generating stylistically coherent and controllable 3D scenes, presenting the first fully generative approach.
+Besides the main limitation mentioned in the main paper, we have deliberately excluded texture and material information from our methodology and focused on generating stylistically coherent and controllable 3D scenes.
 Incorporating additional texture/material details would introduce a new dimension of complexity to the method, as modeling unbounded 3D shapes with materials is not straightforward.
 Hence, including texture and material information is an exciting avenue for future research.

 Regarding ethical considerations, our method does not involve using human or animal subjects, nor does it introduce direct ethical implications.
 However, being a generative model, it shares ethical concerns commonly associated with other generative models, particularly regarding potential misuse.
 We are hopeful that the broad impact of generative models will outweigh any negative use cases and that the wider community can leverage this powerful technology for positive advancements.